NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

         // get the header of the block
         // get the record corresponding to attrCatRecId.slot

+        // declare rootBlock to store the root block field from the
+        // attribute catalog record.
-        // get root block from the attribute catalog record.
+        int rootBlock = /* get root block from the record */;
-        // This will be used later to delete any indexes if it exists int rootBlock;
+        // (This will be used later to delete any indexes if it exists

         // Update the Slotmap for the block by setting the slot as SLOT_UNOCCUPIED
         // Hint: use RecBuffer.getSlotMap and RecBuffer.setSlotMap